edHelper.com

 By Sharon Fabian

-1 As long as people have lived on Earth, they have been able to look up in the sky and see planets.
-Prehistoric people looked up and saw Mars and some of the other planets; they just didn't know that they were planets.
+1 As long as people have lived on Earth, they have been able to look up in the sky and see planets; they just didn't know that they were planets.
 By the time of the ancient Greeks, some logically-minded people had figured out that not everything up there was a star.
 Stars stayed in one place, but other heavenly bodies, such as planets, moved.
-In this way, they discovered the planets closest to Earth: Mercury, Venus, and Mars, and also two of the giant planets, Jupiter and Saturn.
+In this way, the planets closest to Earth: Mercury, Venus, and Mars, and also two of the giant planets, Jupiter and Saturn, were discovered.

 2 It wasn't until the age of astronomy and telescopes that people were able to learn much more about the solar system.